wikimedia/wikimedia-fundraising-dev/README.md

 Inside the containers, symlinks are used to provide configuration files to services at appropriate container-internal locations.

+### Private config

+See [this task](https://phabricator.wikimedia.org/T266093) for the remote address of the private config repository.
+Enter the remote when prompted by `setup.sh`.
+All private config is located under `config/private` (and is ignored by this public repository).

 ## Logs

 Logs should appear magically in the `logs` directory.
 Filenames should be self-explanatory.
 If the logs don't